Mode of StudyPart-time by distance learning

 - broaden your clinical offer to include restorative dental therapy at an advanced level

-- build an advanced practice as a specialist dedicated to restorative dental therapy
+- build an advanced practice dedicated to restorative dental therapy

 - become a professional dental researcher, for example at a product manufacturer or government agency